WenqiWei789/XEnsemble.github.io/index.md

 ## Introduction

 XEnsemble is an advanced robust deep learning ensemble package that can verify and correct adversarial examples and identify out-of-distribution inputs for deep learning.
-The intuition behind is the input and model divergence of these outlier inputs.
+The intuition behind is the input divergence and the model divergence of these outlier inputs.

 XEnsemble now supports four datasets: MNIST, CIFAR-10, ImageNet and LFW.